uhop/stream-json/README.md

 ["a", 1]
 ```

-The same path converted to a string join by a default separator `.`:
+The same path converted to a string joined by a default separator `.`:

 ```js
 "a.1"